-All homes adults are shown during induction how to operate the door alarms.
-If the door alarm is activated, then the home's adult who is alerted should respond and take appropriate action.
+All home's adults are shown during induction how to operate the door alarms.
+If the door alarm is activated, then the home's adults member who is alerted should respond and take appropriate action.

-Generally when the alarms go off we get to know the pattern of our young people's routines, so if the alarm sound is uncommon for them, or they have not returned to their room for longer than expected, homes adults can check to see if the housemate is ok.
-If needed, the home's adults can ask for assistance from the other sleep in home adults.
-Once the housemate has returned to settle, homes adults can reset the door alarms when they return to their sleep in room.
+Generally when the alarms go off we get to know the pattern of our housemates routines, so if the alarm sound is uncommon for them, or they have not returned to their room for longer than expected home's adults can check to see if the housemate is ok.
+If needed, the home's adults can ask for assistance from the other sleep in home's adults.
+Once the housemate has returned to settle, home's adults can reset the door alarms when they return to their sleep in room.

-This measure will further safeguard the housemates by letting homes adults know should the housemate leave or enter a bedroom and enable appropriate levels of supervision to minimize the risks of bullying or harm.
+This measure will further safeguard the housemates by letting home's adults know should the housemate leave or enter a bedroom and enable appropriate levels of supervision to minimise the risks of bullying or harm.